ga-curriculum/ejs/expressions-in-ejs-output-tags/README.md

 # ![EJS - Expressions in EJS Output Tags](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will understand in detail how to best utilize the EJS output tag with JavaScript expressions.
+**Learning objective:** By the end of this lesson, students will understand how to best utilize the EJS output tag with JavaScript expressions.

 ## Expressions vs. statements in JavaScript